StigNygaard/lastfm-widgets/README.md

 [![Tracks screenshot](Tracks.png "Tracks widget example")](https://www.last.fm/user/rockland)

 Long time Last.fm users might get a déjà vu feeling by the red album header-lines.
-As primarily an album listener myself, I missed them.
-So I brought them back in this widget (The plan is you should be able to disable them if you don't want them - but that's not ready yet).
+As primarily an album listener myself, I have missed them.
+So I brought them (optionally) back in this widget.

 As name of this repository hints, I might have more than one Last.fm widget planned for this space 🙂